 Suggested route & duration

-• Elephant Hills Camp: 1 night
+- Elephant Hills Camp: 1 night

-• Elephant Hills Rainforest Camp: 1 night
+- Elephant Hills Rainforest Camp: 1 night

-After breakfast, your guide will take you out on a guided canoe safari into the small meandering inlets of Cheow-Lan Lake.
-Once again, you’ll spot a range of intriguing local wildlife as you are immersed in the tranquillity here.
-Enjoy a final lunch at your floating camp and take in your beautiful surrounds for one last time before heading to the pier to travel on to Phuket, Khao Lak or Krabi and continute your experience of this beautiful country.
+Day 3: Khao Sok Make the most of your final morning in this relaxed paradise.
+Hop aboard a canoe to try and spot monkeys in the treetops, or jump into the lake from your outdoor deck for a refreshing swim.
+After breakfast, your guide will take you out on a canoe safari into the small meandering inlets of Cheow-Lan Lake to look for more wildlife.
+Share a final lunch with your fellow guests at the floating camp and take in your beautiful surrounds for one last time before heading to the pier to travel on to Phuket (approx. 3½ hours by car), Khao Lak (approx. 2½ hours by car), Koh Samui (approx. 5½ by car and ferry) or Krabi (approx. 3 hours by car) and continue your experience of this beautiful country.
 B, L.

 Good to know

-• This tour is not recommended for children under the age of 7 years or those with walking difficulties
+This tour is not recommended for children under the age of 7 years or those with walking difficulties

-• The order of the itinerary is subject to change.
+The order of the itinerary is subject to change.